 Madeira

-With exceptional natural beauty, mild climate throughout the year, friendly population and a top-quality hotel network, Madeira and Porto Santo, the two inhabited islands of the Madeira archipelago, are the perfect Islands for those seeking stress-free holidays.
-Here you can enjoy your holiday on the beach or at sea, in the mountains, in the countryside or in the city.
-The perfect spot for a getaway to experience unique moments like nowhere else.Find your trip
+With exceptional natural beauty, a mild climate throughout the year, a friendly population, and a top-quality hotel network, Madeira and Porto Santo, the two inhabited islands of the Madeira archipelago, are the perfect islands for those seeking stress-free holidays.
+Here you can enjoy your holiday on the beach or at sea, in the mountains, in the countryside or in the city–the perfect spot for a getaway to experience unique moments like nowhere else.Find your trip

 Now the town's biggest tourist attraction, these quaint straw houses were originally used by farmers during the settlement of the island.
 While in town, you should not miss the Archipelago's history and folk culture theme park.